 Knee injuries can happen at any age, but they can be particularly harmful to seniors.
 Simple knee exercises can help to prevent joint pain, and improve balance, to better your day-to-day life.
-In this article, we’ll present a knee exercise for seniors workout to keep you moving and feeling great.

 - Common Causes of Knee Pain Among Seniors